• Skip to main content

 add besan, salt and garam masala

-5. Add rice flour and chili powder.
+5. Add 2 to 3 rice flour (or corn starch), ⅛ teaspoon turmeric and ½ teaspoon red chili powder.

 Add rice flour